 I was going to write a blog and video on the how to on time blocking.
-But as every blogger knows you do you research ahead of time to see what content already exists and also have references.
+But as every blogger knows you do you research ahead of time.
+And guess what there is plenty of content that already exists with lots references.

-Well behold, I don’t need to do a video about time blocking and the benefits as my fellow coach Amy Landino who has some of the same work/life balance philosophies and I do and her video’s are edutainmentable.
-This video is her showing you how to timeblock using Google Calendar (it works pretty much the same in Apple or Outlook.)
+Well behold, I don’t need to do a video about time blocking and the benefits.
+As my fellow coach Amy Landino who has some of the same work/life balance philosophies and I do.
+This video is her showing you how to time block using Google Calendar (it works pretty much the same in Apple or Outlook.)

-Now I promise I will do a video featuring my way of time blocking using apple as I know many of you are doing the same as I do – apple everything with my google emails/calendar/tasks in one space:
+Now I promise I will do a video featuring my way of time blocking using apple.
+Because I know many of you are Apple everything with my google emails/calendar/tasks in one space:

 It makes it so easy for me to manage all my calendars in one space.
-Now I know Google Calendar can do this same thing with forwarding and such but I have not used google mail as my main work space in over 2 decades as I’ve been an Apple or Outlook user.
+Now I know Google Calendar can do this same thing with forwarding.
+But I have not used google mail as my main work space in over 2 decades as I’ve been an Apple or Outlook user.

 - Write down what you need to get done for the day, week or month

 - Allocate how much time each item will take

 If the task will take you longer than 60 minutes can you break it up into bit sized chunks?

 i.e. Create YouTube video.
 This can take hours to complete so break it up into chunks – write scripting, film, edit, post & blog